 Commercial solar has been on the rise for decades due to these attractive reasons.
 Many owners are surprised at just how much operating capital they're able to save through the addition of a commercial solar energy system.
 But exactly how much does your organization, with its unique energy profile and goals, stand to gain?

-In general, there are three common ways to pay for a commercial solar energy system: cash, loans, and Power Purchase Agreements (PPAs).
+In general, there are four common ways to pay for a commercial solar energy system: cash and loans, leases, Power Purchase Agreements (PPAs), and public funding.
 We recommend cash purchases whenever it's financially feasible for the owner, as it ensures the most favorable returns, simplifies ownership, and maximizes federal and local tax incentives -- ensuring that the full amount goes back to the business rather than your lender.